 Smoking can lead to more complications after surgery including problems with wound healing, bigger risk of blood clots and problems with your breathing after anaesthetic.

 You can help to reduce these risks by reducing or, ideally, stopping smoking before coming into hospital.
-There is help and support available to do this on our Stopping Smoking page.

 Your surgery is planned and so you need to consider what support you will need after your operation.
 This can include asking friends and family to help with things around the house, such as shopping, cleaning and preparing meals for you.
 Try and prepare your house before you come in.